CGJennings/se3docs/docs/index.md

 These pages will help you get the most out of [Strange Eons](cgjennings.ca/eons/), the tool for creating cards and other content for board and tabletop games.

-**Note:** this is a work in progress.
-Content is being moved here from https://basement.cgjennings.ca

 ## Tomes of knowledge

 ![](images/user-manual-logo.png){: .float-left} [User manual](um-index.md)